andy-byers/CalicoDB/doc/doc.md

 ### Read-write transactions
 Read-write transactions can be run using `DB::update()`.
 `DB::update()` accepts a callable that runs a read-write transaction.
-If an error is encountered during a read-write transaction, the transaction status (queried with `tx::status()`) may be set.
+If an error is encountered during a read-write transaction, the transaction status (queried with `Tx::status()`) may be set.
 If this happens, the transaction object, and any buckets created from it, will return immediately with this same error whenever a read/write method is called.
 The only possible course-of-action in this case is to `delete` the transaction handle and possibly try again.